OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

 done while looking for code samples or detailed explanations of properties and methods.

-The templates include regions.
+The models include regions.
 Those regions may appear to be overkill for the simplistic example but can provide organization for a more complex dialog.
 In a complex dialog, the region content may be worth moving to separate modules.